HiroFujisame/Nend-Sudes/README.md

 ---

 25/may/2021 - I'm still trying to get used to linux, tho it's pretty different from windows but i learned already how to use the gnome console properly and the partition and directories system.

+---

+26/may/2021 - I went to the mall today and bought myself some clothes along with a pair of boots, i had only one shoe for the last four years so it was pretty nice to have something new to wear.